 About Our Spaces

 The LRT Window is located in the AUArts/Jubilee hallway which acts as a main thoroughfare for the public.
-The space is enclosed, with three large windows facing the hallway.
-This space is available to students for one month exhibitions, and aims to present work that transforms the environment by presenting the work in an unusual, engaging and professional manner.
+Space is enclosed, with three large windows facing the hallway.
+This space is available to students for one-month exhibitions and aims to present work that transforms the environment by presenting the work in an unusual, engaging and professional manner.

 + 15 Window Space

 The + 15 Window Space was located in Arts Commons and presented the opportunity to show alongside other Calgary artist-run centres: Truck, Stride, Alberta Printmakers’, The New Gallery and the Untitled Art Society.
 Read about our Collective Action to Leave Action to Leave Arts Commons’ +15 Window Spaces.